-5 of the best breweries in San Francisco to wet your whistle and explore a city full of great craft beer.
+Ready to wet your whistle and explore a city full of great craft beer?
+Check out 5 of the best breweries in San Francisco!

 There’s been a growing a craft beer scene all across America over the past decade.
 Fewer cities have noticed as big of a boom in microbreweries than San Francisco.
-Hence, the rise of people wanting to craft beer tour San Francisco these days.
+Hence, the rise of people wanting to take a craft beer tour through San Francisco.

 That’s why we’re dedicating the Second Edition of our Best Breweries in San Francisco series to some of the most beloved craft beer makers in the city.